live-by-linux/F3-Spec-Changer/README.md

 Currently, edited hardware information is not saved between game sessions.

-Persistent saving is planned for **version 1.1.0**, which will allow your custom hardware values to remain after restarting Minecraft.
+Persistent saving is planned for version 1.1.0, which will allow your custom hardware values to remain after restarting Minecraft.

 ## Compatibility

-F3 Spec Changer is designed to modify the **vanilla Minecraft F3 debug screen**.
+F3 Spec Changer is designed to modify the vanilla Minecraft F3 debug screen.

 Because of this, it may not be compatible with other mods that: